CiscoDevNet/terraform-provider-intersight/website/docs/d/kubernetes_aci_cni_profile.html.markdown

 # Data Source: intersight_kubernetes_aci_cni_profile
 Configuration for an ACI CNI profile.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_kubernetes_aci_cni_profile.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `aaep_name`:(string) Name of ACI AAEP (Attachable Access Entity Profile) to be used for all Kubernetes clusters using this policy.
 * `description`:(string) Description of the profile.